 As Nationwide moved into the 1980s, Bob Wellings, John Stapleton and Val Singleton all departed.
 They were replaced by Richard Kershaw, Sue Cook and Hugh Scully.
 Hugh also presented the first incarnation of Watchdog on the Monday editions.
 A new team was developing for the new decade, but there was plenty of meddling to come, and relaunches became ever more frequent.

-First, a new title sequence debuted around the start of 1981, along with a nasty rearrangement of the theme tune.
+First, a new title sequence debuted in the autumn of 1980, along with a nasty rearrangement of the theme tune.
 One of the best remembered features from this era was when Tony Wilkinson spent a month 'Down and Out', in an attempt to discover what life was like for the homeless.
 In sharp contrast, in the very same month, February 1981, Nationwide could be seen hosting the British Rock and Pop awards, co-hosted by Sue Lawley and Dave Lee Travis.

 Then at the start of January 1982 came a major relaunch, which also saw at last the introduction of a separately branded programme for the South East, South East at Six.
 There was a new set, along with completely new, and more modern-sounding, theme tune and a new title sequence.
 More significantly, however, was the installation of David Dimbleby as chief presenter, billed above stalwarts Frank and Sue.
 Dimbers arrived criticising Nationwide for its 'narrow vision, and failure to cover international events'.
 This was clearly a sign that Nationwide wanted to shake off its 'skateboarding duck' image and become a more serious current affairs programme.
 But viewers complained that it had become nothing more than a 'diluted Panorama'.
 Dimbleby's reign lasted no more than four months.